rwbl/domoticz-homeautomation-workbook/scripts/README.md

 ### ESP Easy
 The files with extension _.rule_ are ESP Easy rules.

+### RaspberryMatic
+The file with extention _.script_ are RaspMatic scripts used in programs.

 ### Archives
 The files with extension _.zip_ are archives named as the function.
 The archive contains the required files with subfolders.